 Like any time of the year, winter can affect a healthy sleep routine.
 Short days and long nights make us eager for cosy, quiet, and restful evenings.
 For many people, winter evenings spent indoors with a blanket and cup of tea help us slow down and relax.
-However, winter can also lead to challenges when it comes to sleeping well in winter.
+However, sleeping well in winter can be a challenge for many – but it doesn’t have to be.

 Why is Sleep Affected in Winter?

 Your circadian rhythm, which regulates your body clock, is maintained by exposure to light.
 In winter, when days are shorter and evenings creep into afternoons, light is scarce, and your body clock can be thrown off.
 When your circadian rhythm is off course, you can be left feeling sluggish, low-energy, and tired – even after eight hours of sleep.
 Find out more about your circadian rhythm here.

 Below, you’ll find some handy tips to sleeping well in winter.

 It’s easy to flick on a light on the dark mornings, but a lack of sunlight means that your brain produces more of the hormone melatonin, which makes you sleepy.
 The best way to combat this is to open your blinds or curtains as soon as you get up in the morning, letting more sunlight into your home.
 It’s also a good idea to get outdoors in natural daylight as much as possible.
 This is easier said than done when you work in an office, so even taking a brief walk during your lunch break will fend off that afternoon sluggishness.
 Make sure that your work and home environments are as light and airy as possible.